SlimeKnights/slimeknights.github.io/_drafts/engineering-update.md

 Congealed slime now also can be brewed into an awkward potion to create new potions with the matching effect, usable in fluid modifiers.

+Finally, slime bottles also work for applying overslime via the crafting table now.
+This only works on tools that already have overslime, though you can easily apply it for the first time in a tinker station.

 ### Slimy Cakes

 {% include update/image.html name="slime-cake" alt="All slimy cakes arranged." %}